krishnakadiyala/NPAcourse/labs/Diving_Deeper_into_Core_Command_and_Config_Modules/Ansible_Lab_15_Core_Command_Module_02.md

 ## Lab 15 Challenge - Issuing Ping Commands and Saving the Responses

 This lab will have you ping a certain amount of destinations from _each_ router.
-Each of the reposes will then be stored in its own file within a device sub-directory meaning we'll end up with a directory name of the hostname, e.g. "csr1" and "csr2" and in each directory will be files such as "to_8.8.8.8.txt" with the response from that router to that target IP.
+Each of the responses will then be stored in its own file within a device sub-directory meaning we'll end up with a directory name of the hostname, e.g. "csr1" and "csr2" and in each directory will be files such as "to_8.8.8.8.txt" with the response from that router to that target IP.